smdogroup/gpu_fem/README.md

 Compared 14 state of the art linear solvers for GPU-accelerated runtime on thick and thin Reissner-Mindlin shells.
 Many solvers break down in thin shells and are not as practical for high DOF problems.
 The following are some key observations.

-- **Additive Schwarz (ASW)** and **Balancing Domain Decomposition by Constraints (BDDC)** methods perform well for thin shells due to improved resolution of node-to-node locking defects.
+- **Additive Schwarz (ASW)** and **Balancing Domain Decomposition by Constraints (BDDC)** methods perform well for thin shells as subdomains with multiple nodes can better handle the ill-conditioning of Reissner-Mindlin shells which comes from node-to-node locking strains.

 - Standard multigrid prolongation operators exhibit **zero-strain subspace mismatch**, degrading thin-shell performance.

-- **GMG-ASW remains a strong smoother**, especially outside the extreme thin-shell regime.
+- **GMG-ASW is a strong multigrid solver** even for thin shells due to its subdomain ASW smoother, and it is also by far the best thick shell solver.
+Some work was done with mixed IGA to construct fully **thickness-independent multigrid** methods, but this has not reached general curved shells yet and may have its own limitations still.

 - A new **BDDC wraparound subdomain strategy** is introduced for wingbox structures, improving robustness and scalability.